muhkartal/NeuroMed/README.md

 ## Overview

-**MedExplain AI Pro** is a state-of-the-art personal health assistant powered by artificial intelligence and machine learning.
+**Vital AI Pro** is a state-of-the-art personal health assistant powered by artificial intelligence and machine learning.
 It provides comprehensive analysis of health symptoms, identifies potential medical conditions, uncovers health patterns, and delivers personalized insights through an intuitive interface.

 This application integrates cutting-edge natural language processing, sophisticated data visualization, and predictive analytics to help users better understand their health and make informed decisions.
 It serves as a bridge between everyday health concerns and professional medical consultation.